-To be fat or keto-adapted means you have developed the metabolic flexibility to seamlessly and efficiently utilize fat as the primary energy source.
+To be fat or keto-adapted means you have developed the metabolic flexibility to seamlessly and efficiently utilize fat as your primary energy source.

 Additionally, the liver has become efficient at converting fatty acids into ketones (Ketogenesis).
 Your mitochondria are also able to easily use the ketones as energy.

-The ability to become keto or fat-adapted is the key to Keto success?
+The ability to become fat-adapted is the key to Keto success?

-That’s the miracle of keto-adaptation, you can seamlessly run on fat or glucose, so when you would normally get hungry and want a snack, your body just taps into your fat stores and you never feel the need to snack.
+That’s the miracle of keto-adaptation, you can seamlessly run on fat or glucose.
+When you would normally get hungry and want a snack, your body just taps into your fat stores and you never feel the need to snack.

-When you are fat-adapted and break your diet by eating too many carbohydrates, it is much faster to get back into ketosis.
-When the average sugar burner starts a ketogenic diet he can struggle 72-96 hours before he actually gets into ketosis.
+When you are fat-adapted and break your keto diet by eating too many carbohydrates, it is much faster to get back into ketosis.
+When the average “sugar burner ” starts a ketogenic diet or wants to start intermittent fasting, he can struggle.
+On average it can take anywhere from 48 to 96 hours before he can actually get into ketosis.

 A fat-adapted individual can usually get back into ketosis in 24 hours.